kunal611/Unveiling-Data--driven-Insights-for-a-e-commerce-company-using-SQL-/README.md

 products.csv
 ___________________________________________________________________________________________________________

-The column description for these csv files is given below.

-The customers.csv contain following features:

-Features

-Description

-customer_id

-ID of the consumer who made the purchase

-customer_unique_id

-Unique ID of the consumer

-customer_zip_code_prefix

-Zip Code of consumer’s location

-customer_city

-Name of the City from where order is made

-customer_state

-State Code from where order is made (Eg. são paulo - SP)

-The sellers.csv contains following features:

-Features

-Description

-seller_id

-Unique ID of the seller registered

-seller_zip_code_prefix

-Zip Code of the seller’s location

-seller_city

-Name of the City of the seller

-seller_state

-State Code (Eg. são paulo - SP)

-The order_items.csv contain following features:

-Features

-Description

-order_id

-A Unique ID of order made by the consumers

-order_item_id

-A Unique ID given to each item ordered in the order

-product_id

-A Unique ID given to each product available on the site

-seller_id

-Unique ID of the seller registered in Target

-shipping_limit_date

-The date before which the ordered product must be shipped

-price

-Actual price of the products ordered

-freight_value

-Price rate at which a product is delivered from one point to another

-The geolocations.csv contain following features:

-Features

-Description

-geolocation_zip_code_prefix

-First 5 digits of Zip Code

-geolocation_lat

-Latitude

-geolocation_lng

-Longitude

-geolocation_city

-City

-geolocation_state

-State

-The payments.csv contain following features:

-Features

-Description

-order_id

-A Unique ID of order made by the consumers

-payment_sequential

-Sequences of the payments made in case of EMI

-payment_type

-Mode of payment used (Eg. Credit Card)

-payment_installments

-Number of installments in case of EMI purchase

-payment_value

-Total amount paid for the purchase order

-The orders.csv contain following features:

-Features

-Description

-order_id

-A Unique ID of order made by the consumers

-customer_id

-ID of the consumer who made the purchase

-order_status

-Status of the order made i.e. delivered, shipped, etc.

-order_purchase_timestamp

-Timestamp of the purchase

-order_delivered_carrier_date

-Delivery date at which carrier made the delivery

-order_delivered_customer_date

-Date at which customer got the product

-order_estimated_delivery_date

-Estimated delivery date of the products

-The reviews.csv contain following features:

-Features

-Description

-review_id

-ID of the review given on the product ordered by the order id

-order_id

-A Unique ID of order made by the consumers

-review_score

-Review score given by the customer for each order on a scale of 1-5

-review_comment_title

-Title of the review

-review_comment_message

-Review comments posted by the consumer for each order

-review_creation_date

-Timestamp of the review when it is created

-review_answer_timestamp

-Timestamp of the review answered

-The products.csv contain following features:

-Features

-Description

-product_id

-A Unique identifier for the proposed project.

-product_category_name

-Name of the product category

-product_name_lenght

-Length of the string which specifies the name given to the products ordered

-product_description_lenght

-Length of the description written for each product ordered on the site

-product_photos_qty

-Number of photos of each product ordered available on the shopping portal

-product_weight_g

-Weight of the products ordered in grams

-product_length_cm

-Length of the products ordered in centimeters

-product_height_cm

-Height of the products ordered in centimeters

-product_width_cm

-Width of the product ordered in centimeters
+The column description for these CSV files is given below.

+The customers.csv contains the following features:

+Features                  Description

+customer_id                ID of the consumer who made the purchase

+customer_unique_id         Unique ID of the consumer

+customer_zip_code_prefix   Zip Code of the consumer’s location

+customer_city              Name of the City from where the order is made

+customer_state             State Code from where the order is made (Eg. são Paulo - SP)

+The sellers.csv contains the following features:

+Features                Description

+seller_id               Unique ID of the seller registered

+seller_zip_code_prefix  Zip Code of the seller’s location

+seller_city             Name of the City of the seller

+seller_state            State Code (Eg. são Paulo - SP)

+The order_items.csv contains the following features:

+Features           Description

+order_id            A Unique ID of an order made by the consumers

+order_item_id       A Unique ID is given to each item ordered in the order

+product_id          A Unique ID given to each product available on the site

+seller_id           Unique ID of the seller registered in Target

+shipping_limit_date The date before which the ordered product must be shipped

+price                Actual price of the products ordered

+freight_value        Price rate at which a product is delivered from one point to another

+The geolocations.csv contains the following features:

+Features                       Description

+geolocation_zip_code_prefix    First 5 digits of Zip Code

+geolocation_lat                Latitude

+geolocation_lng                Longitude

+geolocation_city               City

+geolocation_state              State

+The payments.csv contains the following features:

+Features                Description

+order_id                A Unique ID of an order made by the consumers

+payment_sequential      Sequences of the payments made in case of EMI

+payment_type            Mode of payment used (Eg. Credit Card)

+payment_installments    Number of installments in case of EMI purchase

+payment_value           Total amount paid for the purchase order

+The orders.csv contains the following features:

+Features                                Description

+order_id                                A Unique ID of an order made by the consumers

+customer_id                             ID of the consumer who made the purchase

+order_status                            Status of the order made i.e. delivered, shipped, etc.

+order_purchase_timestamp                Timestamp of the purchase

+order_delivered_carrier_date            Delivery date at which the carrier made the delivery

+order_delivered_customer_date           Date on which the customer got the product

+order_estimated_delivery_date           Estimated delivery date of the products

+The reviews.csv contains the following features:

+Features                  Description

+review_id                 ID of the review given on the product ordered by the order id

+order_id                  A Unique ID of an order made by the consumers

+review_score              Review score given by the customer for each order on a scale of 1-5

+review_comment_title      Title of the review

+review_comment_message    Review comments posted by the consumer for each order

+review_creation_date      Timestamp of the review when it is created

+review_answer_timestamp   Timestamp of the review answered

+The products.csv contains the following features:

+Features                        Description

+product_id                      A Unique identifier for the proposed project.

+product_category_name           Name of the product category

+product_name_lenght             Length of the string which specifies the name given to the products ordered

+product_description_lenght      Length of the description written for each product ordered on the site

+product_photos_qty              Number of photos of each product ordered available on the shopping portal

+product_weight_g                Weight of the products ordered in grams

+product_length_cm               Length of the products ordered in centimeters

+product_height_cm               Height of the products ordered in centimeters

+product_width_cm                Width of the product ordered in centimeters

 ___________________________________________________________________________________________________________
 Dataset schema:
 ___________________________________________________________________________________________________________

 Problem Statement: